Only have one day in Lisbon, Portugal with a “must do” list a mile long?

 Grab a Lisboa Card

-The Lisboa Card is a great way for tourists planning to make the most of the attractions Lisbon has to offer or even those who are not sure what to see in Lisbon.
+The Lisboa Card is a great way for tourists planning their Lisbon itinerary to make the most of the attractions Lisbon has to offer or even those who are not sure what to see and do in Lisbon.
 The card includes free unlimited transport on all public transport systems.
 Free and discounted entry to more than 80 attractions around Lisbon.

 Cards can be purchased depending on how many days you require-